d2l-ai/d2l-en/chapter_linear-networks/weight-decay.md

 vs. minimizing the training error.
 That is exactly what we want.
 To illustrate things in code,
-let's revive our previous example from :numref:`sec_linear_regression` for linear regression.
+we revive our previous example from :numref:`sec_linear_regression` for linear regression.
 There, our loss was given by